zubayer-hossain/daily-hisab/README.md

    c.
 Open `supabase/migrations/001_initial_schema.sql` from this project
    d.
 Copy and paste the SQL into the editor
    e.
 Click **Run** to create all tables

+   ✅ This migration automatically fixes schema permissions and creates all tables

    Or use Supabase CLI:
    ```bash